Influenza vaccine for children

 • Children 9 years of age or older only need 1 dose.

-The following flu vaccines will be available for children in 2024:
+The following flu vaccines will be available for children in 2025:

-• Influvac Tetra: For pepi and children aged 6 months and older.
-Funded for those who are eligible.
+• Influvac Tetra: For pēpi and children 6 months of age and older.
+It's funded for those who are eligible.
+Read more about the free flu vaccine eligibility criteria(external link).

-For more detailed information on each vaccine, including the ingredients, read the Medsafe Consumer Information in the 'More information' section below.
+For more detailed information on each vaccine, including the ingredients, read the Medsafe Consumer Information in the more information section below.

 Your child can't catch the flu from a flu vaccination as there's no live virus in the flu vaccine.